JeyHightower/Harmonic-Universe/RENDER_COMMANDS.md

 ## Troubleshooting Tips

+### Common Errors and Solutions

+1. **Error: `Cannot find module '/opt/render/project/src/frontend/node_modules/vite/bin/vite.js'`**

+   - Solution: Use our new `render-build-command.sh` script which ensures Vite is properly installed before using it
+   - Or explicitly install Vite with a specific version: `npm install --no-save vite@4.5.1 @vitejs/plugin-react@4.2.1 --no-optional`
+   - Always check if the file exists before trying to use it directly: `if [ -f "./node_modules/vite/bin/vite.js" ]`

+2. **Error: `CACError: Unknown option '--force'`**

+   - Solution: Remove the `--force` flag from any Vite command when deploying on Render
+   - Update the `render-build` script in package.json to remove this flag

-### If you encounter Rollup/Vite build issues:
+3. **If you encounter other Rollup/Vite build issues:**

-- The script now includes 3 fallback build methods that should cover most issues
+   - Use the `render-build-command.sh` script which includes multiple fallback build methods
    - If all else fails, a maintenance page will be displayed so the backend can still run
-- Check the deployment logs for specific error messages
-- Try manually triggering a new build after the first deployment completes

-### If you encounter "Failed to find attribute 'app' in 'wsgi'" error:
+4. **If you encounter "Failed to find attribute 'app' in 'wsgi'" error:**
    - The wsgi.py file has been updated to include `app = application`
    - Alternatively, use: `cd backend && gunicorn --workers=2 --timeout=120 --log-level info simple_app:app`

-## If Build Fails Despite All Precautions
+## Two-Step Deployment (If All Else Fails)

 If your build still fails despite all these precautions, you can deploy in steps: